🧩 What is Composition?

 🛠 Needs good tooling and design discipline

-Over the weekend, I explored PocketFlow—a 100-line minimalist LLM framework that beautifully showcases composition and composability.
+Over the weekend, I explored PocketFlow, a 100-line minimalist LLM framework.
+It shows composition and composability better than anything else I read this year.

 🌟 What Makes PocketFlow Special?